Soldier's Home (film)

 Soldier's Home is a 1977 American short film adaptation of the 1925 short story of the same name by Ernest Hemingway which was originally broadcast as part of The American Short Story series on PBS on April 25, 1977.
 It was directed by Robert Young, adapted by Robert Geller and starred Richard Backus and Nancy Marchand.
 The musical score is by Dick Hyman.

 Premise

-Soldier's Home is the story of Harold Krebs, who returns from World War I to his home town, and finds challenges in re-entering society.
+Soldier's Home tells the story of Harold Krebs, who returns from World War I to his home town, and finds challenges in re-entering society.